celestiaorg/CIPs/cips/cip-18.md

 ## Abstract

 This CIP proposes to add the GNARK library which contains the implementation of multiple pairing based Elleptic curves, the GROTH16 and PLONK proof systems.
-Adding this function to Celestia Core enables future CIPS to develop protocols that rely on proof generatated with these tools.
+Adding this function to Celestia Core enables future CIPS to develop protocols that rely on proofs generated with these tools.